llebkered/ci-starterkit/readme.md

 ### Modernizr

+The same version that comes with HTML5 Boilerplate.
+You may want to get a custom build from [Modernir](http://modernizr.com/).

 ### Normalize

-It uses normalize.css as the reset
+It uses normalize.css as the reset.

 ### SASS
+You can use either Compass or Gulp to compile the SASS.

 ## File Structure